Etskh/babel/README.md

 #### Duktape

-_This step is already commited into the source-tree.
+_This step is already committed into the source-tree.
 Later, this might not be the case, but right now, you do not need to add or remove files from `extern`_

-~~Install Duktape into the `extern` folder.
+~~Install [Duktape](http://duktape.org/) into the `extern` folder.
 Certain sources link to them.~~

 ## Frameworks